 During the test

 About an hour after the injection, you will have a scan.
 You will lie on a table which moves through a scanning ring.
+You will be asked to stay still during the scan.
 The radioactive sugar shows up where the cancer cells are, so your doctor can see if the cancer has spread to other tissues and organs.

 How long does it take?